arnav-gudibande/conceptSHAP/README.md

-This is an implementation for the paper "On Concept-Based Explanations in Deep Neural Networks" https://arxiv.org/abs/1910.07969.
+This is an implementation of the paper "On Concept-Based Explanations in Deep Neural Networks" https://arxiv.org/abs/1910.07969.
 This specific implementation applies the ConceptSHAP technique to BERT and other transformer-based language models via the [Huggingface Transformers](https://github.com/huggingface/transformers) library.
 This implementation was developed by members of [Machine Learning @ Berkeley](https://github.com/mlberkeley) for Intuit's Machine Learning Futures Group in Spring 2020.

 ## Installation & Requirements